rwright403/rocket-flutter-speed-analysis/README.md

 ## Workflow Notes

+Initially tried to use NASTRAN:
+- MSC NASTRAN did not have flutter accessible in the student version
+- Altair Hypermesh (NASTRAN) did not have supersonic aero

+Therefore we need to work at a lower level: New approach to use existing aero and structural models and create our own solver.

+_old
 1) Start with flight path and fin geometry from flight sim / analysis
 2) Build Structural/aero model
 3) Run a SOL 103